-An important advantage of solutions based on distributed mechanisms consists in the fact that these solutions might generalize with respect to the number of robots (Baldassarre, Parisi, & Nolfi, 2006; Trianni & Nolfi, 2007).
-This generalization ability is extremely important in collective robots since the number of robots available might vary due to variations of the environmental circumstances or due to the malfunctioning of some of the robots.
+An important advantage of solutions based on distributed mechanisms consists in the fact that these solutions might generalize with respect to the number of robots (Baldassarre et al. 2006; Trianni and Nolfi 2007).
+This generalization ability is important in collective robots since the number of robots available might vary due to variations of the environmental circumstances or due to the malfunctioning of some of the robots.
 In order to verify whether our method produced robust solutions we tested the best individual of the best evolutionary run using different group sizes: in particular, we tested groups of 2, 4, 6, 8, 10, and 12 robots (remember that during the evolutionary process groups of robots were always composed of 10 individuals).
-For each group size we made 25 trials, each of which lasted 3000 life cycles.
+For each group size we made 25 trials, each of which lasted 3,000 life cycles.
 For each life cycle we recorded the number of leaders within the group.
-This latter measure was computed assigning the leader role to the robots with the role/communication output higher than 0.5 and the non-leader role to the robots with the role/communication output lower than 0.5.
-The average (over the 25 trials) number of leaders and the number of leaders on the last life cycle are shown in the boxplots reported in figure 4 left and figure 4 right, respectively.
+This latter measure was computed assigning the leader role to the robots with the role/communication output higher than 0.5 and the nonleader role to the robots with the role/communication output lower than 0.5.
+The average (over the 25 trials) number of leaders and the number of leaders on the last life cycle are shown in the boxplots reported in Fig. 4, left and 4, right, respectively.